-The reigning champions qualified top of Group C unbeaten, following up a tight draw against Italy with wins over Croatia and Ireland.
-Spain now prepares for a quarterfinal clash with France on Saturday evening, the winner of which will go on to play Portugal in the last-four.
+The reigning champions qualified top of Group C and unbeaten, following up a tight draw against Italy with wins over Croatia and Ireland.
+Spain now prepare for a quarter-final clash with France on Saturday evening, the winner of which will go on to play Portugal in the last-four.

 Currently in Colombian capital Bogota, where he took part in a charity match on Friday, Messi stated that he would be supporting La Roja as the European Championship enters the decisive stages.

-"I admit that I have not been following the European Championship, I do not have a clear favorite.
-But i would like Spain to win because of the teammates I have there," Messi told reporters.
+"I admit that I have not been following the European Championship, I do not have a clear favourite.
+But I would like Spain to win because of the team-mates I have there," Messi told reporters.